jonathan-poole/qs-admin-guide/docs/system_planning/review_disk_space.md

 ## Goal
 {:.no_toc}
 The goal for this monthly activity is to review the available disk space on the storage devices which are used by Qlik Sense Enterprise.
 For some organizations, IT groups have monitoring configured for shared storage.
-In these instances this activity may not be needed by administrators of those Qlik Sense deployments.
+In these instances, this activity may not be needed by administrators of those Qlik Sense deployments.
 This activity will instruct the administrator on how to enumerate the storage dependencies for their Qlik Sense Enterprise cluster and thus allow the administrator to manually check for disk space usage or confirm with their IT groups that those devices are already monitored.

 ## Table of Contents
 {:.no_toc}